-A picture says a thousand words and these photos of Nova Scotia will transform you to an easy-going destination filled with beauty, culture, and an interesting maritime history.
-So sit back and enjoy our Nova Scotia Pictures of the sensational South Shore.
+A picture says a thousand words and these Nova Scotia images will transport you to an easy-going destination filled with beauty, culture, and, interesting maritime history.

-Peggy’s Cove is still a working fishing village and stilt houses line the harbour where boats constantly move in and out in search of lobsters, salmon and other Atlantic fish as they have done for centuries before.
+Peggy’s Cove is still a working fishing village and stilt houses line the water’s edge.
+Lobster and fishing boats move in and out of the harbour in search of lobsters, salmon, and other Atlantic fish as they have done for centuries before.

 Check out our video of our time in Nova Scotia

 Lunenburg is a UNESCO World Heritage Site and probably one of the most well-known towns in Nova Scotia.
 Famous for its colorful houses, Lunenburg one of the most picturesque cities on the entire East Coast of Canada.

 Located just outside of Lunenburg, Blue Rocks is yet another picturesque fishing village.

 Make your way to Blue Rocks at sunrise when the tide is low for the most stunning captures.